7 Best Games Like Bad Piggies

 3. iBlast Moki

 An adorable physics-based puzzler, iBlast Moki allows players to use bombs and create contraptions to get those cutesy mokis into a portal exit.
-The Mokis are as cute as those green oinks and very animated.
+The mokis are as cute as those green oinks and very animated.
 You got to look at their expressions when you toss them around each stage.

 The initial levels allow you to plant simple and timer-based bombs to toss those cute guys around the exit portal.
 The use of bombs is quite similar to certain levels in Bad Piggies, where TNT is sometimes a key object used to toss around a vehicle into a target.

 As you progress, the stages become increasingly difficult, forcing you to create snazzy vehicles made from balloons, wheels, iron bars and screws.
-However, there will be limited number of items in each level and so you will need to jog your brain cells to construct the right contraption from these objects.
+However, there will be a limited number of items at each level and so you will need to jog your brain cells to construct the right contraption from these objects.
 Some levels may also demand players to build bridges to transport mokis to their destination.

 The game has around seventy stages, and each stage contains plenty of fun and challenging levels.
 Some of them involve getting a big moki into the portal exit in addition to smaller mokis.
 There are also boss levels at the end of each stage, which is quite complicated.

 The game utilizes iPhone’s touch screen pretty well, allowing you to pinch and zoom at an object and just drag objects into the contraption using your finger.
 The attention to detail is top-notch and the visuals are amazing.
-At $0.99, this game is a steal and a perfect lazy afternoon pastime for all you physics-based game fans.
+At $0.99, this game is a steal and a perfect lazy afternoon pastime for all your physics-based game fans.